 If the answer is “Yes” or “Yes in part”, please specify which specific evidentiary requirements are provided for in your domestic legal framework for granting an extradition request.

-Does your domestic legal system provide for expedited extradition procedures (in relation to any offence to which this article applies)? (art.
+43 bis.
+Does your country’s legal framework provide for expedited extradition procedures (in relation to any offence to which this article applies)? (art.
 16, para.
 8)

+Yes No

-Are simplified extradition proceedings available in your country to expedite extradition proceedings (art.
+If the answer is “Yes”, please provide information on simplified extradition proceedings available in your country and under which conditions these proceedings apply.

+43ter.
+Does your country’s legal framework provide for simplified evidentiary requirements (in relation to any offence to which this article applies) (art.
 16, para.
 8)?

-Yes Yes, in part No

-If the answer is “Yes” or “Yes, in part”, please provide information on simplified extradition proceedings available in your country and under which conditions these proceedings apply.

-.
-“Does your domestic legal systemprovide for simplified evidentiary requirements (in relation to any offence to which this article applies) (art.
-16, para.
-8)?”

 Yes No